woodminus/AI-DeepLearning-Compendium/README.md

 - Comprehensive lists of available datasets for AI research
 - Reading lists from other authors

-We also offer writing skills segment to help refine project presentation in the AI field, alongside a compilation of information on a plethora of related onli
+We also offer writing skills segment to help refine project presentation in the AI field, alongside a compilation of information on a plethora of related online courses available